 In some rare instances programme fee levels may be subject to change mid-year; this could only occur for some executive master’s programmes (e.g. the Executive LLM) where the programme operates a number of start dates throughout an academic year.
 Any changes to programme fee levels mid-year will be advertised in the Table of Fees and will be communicated directly to affected individuals.
 No mid-year changes to fee levels under the School’s control will occur for any taught programmes that operate a single entry point across a standard academic year.

 Fees charged for part-time graduate students will be half the full-time fee for each year of study.

 Undergraduate programmes are not available for study on a part-time basis.
 The fees shown relate to full-time students who are allowed to repeat tuition by the repeat teaching panel.
 The total fee to be paid is dependent on the number of units repeated.

 More information can be found on our repeat teaching webpages, here.

-LSE can confirm that the fee for EU undergraduate and graduate students who are currently registered at the School or who register with us in 2018 will be charged the stated applicable Home/EU fee.
+The LSE has confirmed that EU graduate students currently registered or who register in 2019 and 2020 will be charged the Home/EU fee stated for the programme.

 For more information about student fees, please visit the Student Fees Policy webpage here.